bansalnagesh/merge-notion-db/README.md

 ---

-For more information on how to merge Notion Database entries, check out our [documentation](https://developers.notion.com/docs) or [contact us](mailto:support@notionmerger.com).
+For more information on how to merge Notion Database entries, check out our [documentation](https://developers.notion.com/docs) or contact me